Anuprita579/ForestHub/README.md

 ## Problem Statement
 In our rapidly urbanizing world, the decline of forested areas poses a critical challenge.
 Urban populations are surging, encroaching upon vital green spaces.
-This trend threatens biodiversity, exacerbates climate change, and undermines the well-being of communities. **GuideGreen** emerges as a solution, addressing the urgent need for afforestation.
+This trend threatens biodiversity, exacerbates climate change, and undermines the well-being of communities. **GreenGuide** emerges as a solution, addressing the urgent need for afforestation.
 Our mission is clear: to combat deforestation and restore ecological balance.
 With each tree planted, we strive to safeguard our environment, ensuring a sustainable future for all.
 Our target audience spans communities, organizations, and individuals worldwide, united in our collective effort to preserve our planet's green heritage.
 - Sustainable Development Goals of the United Nations : **Life on Land**

 ## Technologies Used